m-labs/artiq/doc/manual/installing.rst

 1. Make sure the FPGA board's JTAG USB port is connected to your computer.
 2. Activate Options → List All Devices.
-3. Select the "Digilent Adept USB Device (Interface 0)" (for KC705) or "Pipistrello LX45" (for Pipistrello) device from the drop-down list.
+3. Select the "Digilent Adept USB Device (Interface 0)" device from the drop-down list.
 4. Select WinUSB from the spinner list.
 5. Click "Install Driver" or "Replace Driver".